|Medical University of South Carolina

 Besim Ogretmen, Ph.D. – Professor – Department of Biochemistry & Molecular Biology

-Supervision, Teaching & Call: The Fellow will participate in the outpatient evaluation and treatment, inpatient care, and surgical treatment of over 700 new patients per year.
-The Fellow will work under the supervision of senior faculty, but will also have the opportunity to increasingly function independently during the course of the training year as appropriate.
+Supervision, Teaching & Call: The Fellow will have the opportunity to participate in the outpatient evaluation and treatment, inpatient care, and surgical treatment of over 300 new patients per year.
+The Fellow will work under the supervision of senior faculty but will also have the opportunity to increasingly function independently during the course of the training year as appropriate.
 Trainees are evaluated monthly by program faculty and semiannual reviews are performed with the Program Director in person.
+The Fellow participates in on-call duties as faculty within the MUSC Dept of Otolaryngology-Head & Neck Surgery.

 2002-2003 Michael Burnett, M.D. – New York Otolaryngology Group, New York, NY.